hallmar/hallmar.github.io/index.md

 <h2> Fjöl - Polyphonic Synthesizer(2020)
 <hr>
-<p>This is a project that is simply a 4 voice polyphonic synthesizer.
+<h3>This is a project that is simply a 4 voice polyphonic synthesizer.
 <img src="/assets/img/fjöl.png" alt="Fjöl frontpanel">